Basic international humanitarian law (IHL) rules applicable to this situation:

 B. MISSING PERSONS IN LIBYA

-A total of 137 DNA matches have been made since the beginning of the program.
-In addition, ICMP has been able to assist in resolving the case of Dr. Mansour Rashid Kikhia, a former Libyan Foreign Minister and Ambassador to the United Nations who later opposed the Gaddafi regime and was believed to have disappeared in Egypt in 1993.
-His mortal remains were found in Libya.
+With ICMP assistance, over 11,000 genetic reference samples representing over 2,500 missing persons were collected from families of the missing.
+This enabled authorities to identify 150 persons, including Dr. Mansour Rashid Kikhia, a former Libyan Foreign Minister and Ambassador to the United Nations who later opposed the Gaddafi regime and disappeared in Egypt in 1993.
+His remains were found in Libya.

 C. UK PLEDGES $650,000 TO IDENTIFY MISSING PERSONS